dhruvsorout/FinSight-AI/README.md

   (e.g. "which category did I spend the most on") are a work in progress
 - No automated test suite yet

+## More details:

+For a detailed security and architecture review of this project, see [docs/AUDIT.md](./docs/AUDIT.md).

 ## License

 This project is for portfolio/educational purposes.